Do it right

 A range of researchers and others from communities, government and academic sectors from New Zealand contributed to a Code of Practice.

-Published in 2007 by Community Research, the code contains a benchmark for principles and standards for community research.
+Published in 2007 by Community Research and updated in 2020, the code contains a benchmark for principles and standards for community research.
 It describes values, models and methods.

 If they follow the code, researchers should ensure minimal risk and maximum benefit to research participants.